The word “eicosanoid” often appears on my web page, so I will explain it briefly.

 Unsaturated fatty acids of omega 3 (ω3) and omega 6 (ω6) are closely related to the production of eicosanoids.
 Omega 3 and omega 6 are classified according to the position of the carbon double bond constituting the unsaturated fatty acid.
 However, the explanation is too technical and will be omitted here.

 Just as insulin and glucagon, which are hormones involved in sugar metabolism, regulate blood sugar while acting oppositely, numerous eicosanoids take on their roles and antagonize, responding to the micro environmental adjustment of neighboring cells and tissues at the cellular level without interruption.

 I classify many eicosanoids as malignant ones with an effect that promotes inflammation and as benign ones with an anti-inflammatory effect.
 It’s a very rough way of classifying, but here I give priority to easy understanding.
 The brief summary is as follows:

-Effects of benign eicosanoids：Anti-inflammatory, vasodilation, platelet aggregation suppression, immune system enhancement, cancer suppression, allergy symptom relief
+Anti-inflammation, vasodilation, platelet aggregation suppression, immune system enhancement, cancer suppression, allergy symptom relief.

-Effects of malignant eicosanoidsPro-inflammation, vasoconstriction, promotion of platelet aggregation, decrease immune system, allergic symptoms
+Anti-inflammation, vasodilation, promotion of platelet aggregation, decrease immune system, allergic symptoms.

 For example, prostaglandin E1 classified as a benign eicosanoid has platelet aggregation suppression effect and vasodilatory effect, and prevents hypertension and cardiovascular diseases, while thromboxane A2 classified as a malignant eicosanoid has a vasoconstrictive effect and platelet aggregation effect.
 Because of these two effects thromboxane A2 is prone to induce heart and vascular diseases.